chenjun2hao/CenterFace.pytorch/README.md

 ## Train
-the backbone use mobilev2 as the same with the original paper The annotation file is in coco format. the annotation file and train data can download for [Baidu](https://pan.baidu.com/s/1b5Uku0Bb13Zk9mf7mkZ3FA) password:  y4wg train
+the backbone use mobilev2 as the same with the original paper The annotation file is in coco format. the annotation file and train data can download for [Baidu](链接: https://pan.baidu.com/s/1j_2wggZ3bvCuOAfZvjWqTg) password:  f9hh
+train
 ```sybase
 cd $project/src/tools